-IFE’s Well Flow Loop is part of the national infrastructure for multiphase flow research, which in 2013-2016 was significantly upgraded with financial support from the Research Council of Norway (Programme: National Financing Initiative for Research Infrastructure – INFRASTRUKTUR) and Equinor.
-IFE’s Well Flow Loop has emphasized detailed measurement of multiphase flow and has totally invested about NOK 20 million in measurement technology the last years.
+IFE’s Well Flow Loop is part of the national infrastructure for multiphase flow research, which in 2013-2016 was significantly upgraded with financial support from the Research Council of Norway (Programme: National Financing Initiative for Research Infrastructure – INFRASTRUKTUR) and Statoil (Equinor).
+IFE’s Well Flow Loop has emphasized detailed measurement of multiphase flows and has totally invested about NOK 20 million in measurement technology the last years.
 The upgrade is the basis for research cooperation between industry and academia for a better future.

-- Gamma densitometers (FVWM) for measurement of phase fractions; 2-phase gas-liquid and oil-water, and 3-phase gas-oil-water
+Gamma densitometers (FVWM) for measurement of phase fractions, 2 & 3 phases

 - dP-transducers for pressure gradient measurements

-- High Speed Video cameras for flow phenomena visualisation
+- High Speed Video camera for flow visualisation

 - Iso-kinetic probe for droplet fraction measurements

-- Several X-ray CT systems for measurement of holdup, fluid distribution and interface structures
+- X-ray CT for measurement of holdup, fluid distribution and interface structures

 - Laser Doppler Anemometer and PIV for detailed velocity & turbulence measurements

-Examples of experimental studies carried out in the Well Flow Loop include:
+Examples of flow phenomena that have been studied in the Well Flow Loop are: